inab/fega-mm/all_collections/_subdomains/2_1_data_protection_policies_at_the_federated_ega_node.md

     - level: 5
       desc: 'Periodic review of the Data Protection Impact Analysis (DPIA) updating it whenever relevant.
 Contribute towards the knowlege base of the Federated EGA ecosystem'

- - indicator: '[2.1.2] Risk and Vulnerability Analysis perfomed'
+ - indicator: '[2.1.2] Risk and Vulnerability Analysis performed'
    levels:
     - level: 1
       desc: 'None'